Now Closed: Uncle Sam’s

 The diner in December 2014.

-Rita and Pio Veccio established the diner in 1995.
-However, they sold the business in February 2009 so that they could focus on a new venture in Clonard.
+Uncle Sam’s first opened its doors in 1995, when Rita and Pio Veccio established the diner.
+They sold the business in February 2009 to focus on a new venture in Clonard.

-Before big names such as McDonald’s, KFC, Supermac’s, and Domino’s came to Wexford, diners relied on Uncle Sam’s and Burger Mac if they wanted American-style fast food.
-Otherwise, they had to settle for a bag of chips, a Chinese, or maybe a pizza from Robertino’s.
+Before chains such as McDonald’s, KFC, Supermac’s, and Domino’s arrived in Wexford, diners had two options for American-style fast food: Uncle Sam’s and Burger Mac.
+Otherwise, they had to choose from chips, Chinese food, or a pizza from Robertino’s.

 The diner was particularly popular among pubgoers in the southern end of the town, as it was one of the few places that stayed open late into the night.
-It also attracted teenagers, especially after they poured out of discos such as “Tracks” and “Twisters,” which were often hosted in the nearby Dun Mhuire.
+It also attracted teenagers, especially when they left discos such as “Tracks” and “Twisters,” which often took place at the nearby Dun Mhuire.

-By 2019, the fast food landscape had entirely changed.
-Similar restaurants had sprung up around town, and there was also increased competition from the larger brands.
-These factors may explain why the owners decided to pivot to a more traditional cuisine.
+By 2019, the fast food landscape had changed entirely.
+Similar restaurants had opened around town, and competition from larger brands had increased.
+These factors may explain the owners’ decision to pivot to a more traditional cuisine.